 Early on in the project, seeking personal experience of the phenomenon I was investigating, I decided to begin afresh.
 After some early success with Larkin’s ‘Trees’, I set my sights on some Yeats and some Herbert.
 They were sort of sticking, but it felt hard going and my eventually my resolve failed.
 Then a few weeks ago, I began afresh, afresh … And this time it’s a new world.
 So what’s changed?

 Significantly, the poetry-learning habit I’m acquiring is one that fits me and that I’ve worked out for myself.
-I think that’s why I found it hard to take to poetry learning apps; the strategies, and to a large extent the poems, are imposed.
+I think that’s why I found it hard to take to poetry learning apps; the strategies, and to a large extent the poems, are imposed from outside.
 I say that regretfully, because their hearts are in the right place and I’m loathe to criticise anything that gets poetry into people’s hands and hearts.
 But again, it may work for some.

 “I seemed to come to know the poem from inside, as if it were a landscape that I had to navigate with my eyes closed, learning where the dips and climbs were, when to turn left or right, and what outcrops to avoid; it felt very physical.”

 So what did work?
 If anything, I’d say it’s a disposition as much as a technique; a how as much as a what.
-It’s a learning that does not feel quite like learning so much as a getting to know.
+It’s a learning that does not feel quite like learning so much as a 'getting to know'.
 I’m loathe to ennumerate tips and techniques but, with caveats in place, here are a few observations.

 Begin with the whole